vacu9708/Algorithm/Algorithm traning/Optimization/Knapsack problem/README.md

 ## Output
 ![image](https://user-images.githubusercontent.com/67142421/149814608-fc4dc878-7669-4fd7-a1e6-82b89d38df67.png)

 ## Finding only the biggest profit without finding the best way to put them.
+(Dynamic programming)

 ~~~c++
 // Finding the biggest profit for a knapsack